jgabriel98/spotifypiHome/README.md

-## Client Node instalattion (audio play)
+## Client Node instalattion (audio playing)
 **A Server Node can also be a Client Node**

-In your setup you can have as many client nodes as you want (1,2,3,...maybe 10?).
-The client nodes you be the ones to receive and play the audio stream.
+In your setup you can have as many client nodes as you want (1,2,3,...maybe 20?).
+The client nodes will be the ones to receive and play the audio stream.

 To install and configure a client node, run the `clientSetup.sh` script with sudo permissions from the device.
 You can force the client node to use the headphone 3.5mm jack output with `--force-headphones` optional flag, instead of using system default device.: